caleblevy/astro121-radio-lab/lab-digital/README.md

 -----------------------------

 This script records data from a SRS function generator in the UC Berkeley undergrad astronomy lab.
+This script checks that the computer running it is on the ugastro.berkeley.edu network and if it is, then the script collects data.
-The data is saved as an npz file.
+The data is saved as an npz file with the following contents:

 Data file contents:
 'arr\_0': Information of the run that got collected (e.g. sample rate, etc...)
 'arr\_1': The signal, measured in volts.

     Usage:, -o /out/filename/base [options]